KeepLearning2020/Run-Analysis/README.md

 The README.md gives the brief introduction about the implementation in run_analysis.R.

-The CookBook.md describes the defined variables, data, and related transformations.
+The CookBook.md describes the variables, data, and related transformations.

 ## Details in run_analysis.R